 Using the Microsoft Outlook Add-in

 After downloading and installing the add-in, you can begin classifying messages using the green checkmark and the red X buttons in your MS Outlook client.
 The green button marks messages as not spam and the red button marks messages as spam.

 The MS Outlook add-in is configured to automatically:

-- Whitelist email addresses associated with sent messages and new contacts
+- Add email addresses associated with sent messages and new contacts to the Allow List.

-- Whitelist the 'From:' email address within 'Not-Spam'-declared messages.
+- Add the 'From:' email address within 'Not-Spam'-declared messages to the Allow List.